Skip to content

 Restricted Properties - Bellingham and Whatcom County

-This interactive map shows the exact location of more than 1,600 properties that carried racial and sometimes religious restrictions.
-Zoom to see addresses and restriction language.
+This interactive map shows the location of more than 1,600 properties that carried racial and sometimes religious restrictions.
+Zoom to see addresses and restriction language, but note that we are still adding and correcting entries.

 (Map by Liz Peng)